jsf0/rpfload/README.md

 This will load /etc/pf.conf, wait 60 seconds, then load /etc/pf.conf.backup and copy /etc/pf.conf.backup to /etc/pf.conf, replacing it..
 This is useful if you end up rebooting or run `sh /etc/netstart` and want to ensure your backup pf.conf is loaded instead of a broken one.

+### Logs

+rpfload will log what it is doing to the syslog.
+Check /var/log/messages

 ### Bugs